ArturSkowronski/CodeStylePolishing/README.md

 # CodeStylePolishing
-One Day / One new problem challenge
+One Day / One new problem challenge.

+13.04.2015 // Reverse Polish Notation